ninezerozeronine/chip-computer/docs/language/assembly.rst

 .. code-block:: text

+        NOOP
         $variable1
         COPY A ACC
-        LOAD [$variable2] A

-variable1 is predeclared, variable2 is declared as it's used.
-Once assembled, variable1 is an alias for 0, variable2 is an alias for 1.
+        $variable2 #34

+variable1 is declared with no value (uninitialised), and variable2 is declared with a value of 34.
+Once assembled, ``$variable1`` will have a value of 1`, and ``$variable2`` will have value of 3 as those are the indexes in memory where the variables were declared once the assembly is converted to machine code.

 A variable is a token that starts with the ``$`` character followed by any letter or an underscore, then any alphanumeric or an underscore.
 E.g.: